tehKruser/anagramsAPI/README.md

 Name  | Type         | Description
 ----- | ------------ | -------------
-words | String array | words as strings to be posted to data store are in an array
+words | string array | words as strings to be posted to data store are in an array

 Example: ```curl -i -X POST -d '{ "words": ["read", "dear", "dare"] }' http://127.0.0.1:5000/words.json```